-At September 30, 2008, the Company has net operating tax loss carryforwards and tax credits available of \$20.7 million in the United States (which start to expire in 2020), \$0.6 million in Germany, and \$10.8 million in other European countries (which start to expire in 2019).
+At September 30, 2009, the Company had federal net operating tax loss carryforwards and tax credits available of \$22.3 million and state net operating loss carryforwards and tax credits available of \$45.1 million in the United States (which start to expire in 2028), \$0.8 million in Germany, and \$14.4 million in other European countries (which start to expire in 2013).
+As of September 30, 2009, deferred tax assets, net of valuation allowances related to these operating tax losses and tax credits, amounted to \$13.1 million.

-We have accumulated undistributed earnings of foreign subsidiaries aggregating approximately \$390 million at September 30, 2008.
-These earnings are expected to be indefinitely reinvested outside of the United States, except for approximately \$35 million which will be repatriated during fiscal year ending September 30, 2009.
-If those earnings were distributed in the form of dividends or otherwise, we would be subject to federal income taxes (subject to an adjustment for foreign tax credits), state income taxes and withholding taxes payable to the various foreign countries.
+We have accumulated undistributed earnings of foreign subsidiaries aggregating approximately \$375 million at September 30, 2009.
+These earnings are expected to be indefinitely reinvested outside of the United States.
+If those earnings were distributed in the form of dividends or otherwise, they would be subject to US federal income taxes (subject to an adjustment for foreign tax credits), state income taxes and withholding taxes payable to the various foreign countries.
 It is not currently practicable to estimate the tax liability that might be payable on the repatriation of these foreign earnings.

-On October 1, 2007, the Company adopted the provisions of the Financial Accounting Standard Board ("FASB") Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes.
-FIN No. 48 heightens the threshold for recognizing and measuring tax benefits and requires enterprises to make explicit disclosures about uncertainties in their income tax positions, including a detailed roll-forward of tax benefits taken that do not qualify for financial statement recognition.
-As a result of the implementation of Interpretation No. 48, the Company recorded a decrease of \$0.9 million to reserves for income taxes, with a corresponding increase to retained earnings as of October 1, 2007.
-As of the date of adoption and after recognizing the impact of FIN 48, the Company's gross unrecognized tax benefits totaled \$0.2 million.
+The Company adopted the amended provisions of ASC Topic, 740 "Income taxes", in fiscal year 2008.
+As a result of the implementation of this amendment, the Company recorded a decrease of \$0.9 million to reserves for income taxes, with a corresponding increase to retained earnings as of October 1, 2007.
+As of the date of adoption and after recognizing these amendments, the Company's gross unrecognized tax benefits totaled \$0.2 million.

 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as interest expense and SG&A, respectively.
-As of the date of adoption of FIN 48, an amount of interest and penalties included in the \$0.2 million of unrecognized tax benefits noted above is approximately \$0.1 million.

-Consistent with the provisions of FIN 48, the Company classified the unrecognized tax benefit as non-current because payment is not anticipated within one year of the balance sheet date.

-During fiscal 2008, the Company increased the unrecognized tax benefit by \$0.5 million.
-The increase was due to tax developments primarily related to US operation, which impacted the Company's valuation of uncertain tax positions.
+The Company classified the unrecognized tax benefit as non-current because payment is not anticipated within one year of the balance sheet date.
+During fiscal year 2009, the Company decreased the unrecognized tax benefit by \$0.1 million.
+The decrease was due to tax developments primarily related to U.S. operations, which impacted the Company's valuation of uncertain tax positions.

-As of September 30, 2008, the Company's gross unrecognized tax benefits totaled \$0.7 million, which includes approximately \$0.1 million of interest and penalties.
-Approximately \$0.6 million of unrecognized tax benefits would impact the effective tax rate, if recognized.
+As of September 30, 2009, the Company's gross unrecognized tax benefits totaled \$ 0.6 million, which includes approximately \$0.1 million of interest and penalties.
+Approximately \$0.5 million of unrecognized tax benefits would impact the effective tax rate, if recognized.
 The Company estimates that the unrecognized tax benefits will not change significantly within the next year.